newtheatre/history-project/_shows/21_22/art.md

     image: g69dTBb
 ---

 Serge has bought a modern work of art for a large sum of money; a white canvas with a few faint lines.
 Marc hates the painting and cannot believe that a friend of his could possibly want to purchase such a piece of ‘art’.
 But does he hate the painting or Serge’s independent thought?

 Yvan attempts, unsuccessfully, to mediate between both sides with hilarious consequences.
 The question is: Are you who you think you are or are you who your friends think you are?

-Art follows the dynamic of three friends whose tensions run much deeper than just the purchase of a painting.
+'Art' follows the dynamic of three friends whose tensions run much deeper than just the purchase of a painting.